dfeng/theoxfordspires/about.md

 In 2012, Alexis completed a BA in Philosophy, Politics and Economics in 2012 at the University of Durham.
 His dissertation won him a prize for best performance in Economics.
 He is also the recipient of the prestigious Economic and Social Research Council full scholarship to finish his PhD at the University of Oxford.

-In addition to English if you speak French, German, Spanish, or perhaps Russian you would be delighted to know that Alexis is fluent in all of them.
+In addition to English, if you speak French, German, Spanish, or perhaps Russian, you would be delighted to know that Alexis is fluent in all of them.